MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 ### timely_term()

+*Determines the latest term by which program completion would be considered timely.*

 The *timely-completion term* is the latest term by which a student’s program completion would be considered timely (default 6 academic years after admission). *Program completion* means satisfying the requirements